inspirer/textmapper/documentation.md

 	  | methods method { ${first()}.add($method); }
 	  ;

-## Symbol Locations
+## Symbol locations

 The generated lexer and parser track byte offsets of the parsed elements in the source text.
 Location attributes of terminal symbols are filled out by the lexer.
-A nonterminal inherits its start and end positions from the first and last symbols on the right-hand side of the matched rule.
+A nonterminal inherits its start and end positions from the first and last symbols on the right-hand side of the matched rule respectively.
 If the rule is empty, then both locations are set to the starting position of the next non-whitespace token in the stream.

 	# store line and offsets in the AST class
 	assignment {Assignment} :